A fast deep-learning approach to probing primordial black hole populations in gravitational wave events: Methods

-For computational reasons, we precompute the samples $\Lambda_i$ from the prior $p(\Lambda)$ and for each sample $\Lambda_i$, we draw 128 detectable events, characterized by $\boldsymbol{\theta} = \{m_1, m_2, d_L\}$ for each event, according to the population model for each sample $\Lambda$.
+{ We sample $\Lambda$ from its prior $\pi(\Lambda)$ using scrambled Sobol sampling.
+For each $\Lambda$, we draw 6400 detectable events, characterized by $\boldsymbol{\theta} = \{m_1, m_2, d_L\}$ for each event, according to the population model for each sample $\Lambda$.
 This is obtained by performing rejection sampling from the merger rate distribution based on the detection criteria mentioned above.
-Then, the required observation time $T_{\rm obs, 128}$ for the 128 events, which is crucial for inferring the average number density of BHBs in the population model later, is given by

-where $N(\Lambda)$ is the total number of samples attempted during the rejection sampling process.
-By construction, this approach avoids the complex and time-consuming computation of the selection effect term, which is required in traditional hierarchical Bayesian analysis methods.
-We produce 256 posterior samples for each $\Lambda_i$ with DINGO.
+Meanwhile, for each $\Lambda_i$, we also use the same injection-recovery samples (\autoref{eq:injection}) as those used in the traditional HBA approach to compute the detectable event rate.
+We also verified that directly estimating the detectable event rate from the acceptance fraction in the generation process yields consistent results, which further confirms that the number of injected samples ($2^{19}$) used to construct the injection-recovery set is sufficiently large to keep statistical errors small.